Market Cap vs Enterprise Value

 Why is Market Cap important?

 - It helps investors and analysts to examine the cost of buying the entire shares of a company in the case of a merger or acquisition.

 - This financial metric lend a hand determining factors in stock valuation.

 - It represents the market view of a company’s stock value.

-- It facilitates investors identifying peers within the same sector or industry.
-Also read comparable comps
+- It facilitates investors in identifying peers within the same sector or industry.
+Also, read comparable comps.

 Thus, it is evident from the above information and examples that market capitalization is the function of both the price per share and the shares outstanding.
 However, it completely ignores the debt portion of a company that plays an equally important role in the overall valuation of the company on the purchase by the new owners.
 As such, the latter part of this article will briefly highlight the Enterprise Value that provides a clear picture of the real value of a company.
 Let us have a look.

 Enterprise Value, on the other side, is a more comprehensive and alternative approach to measuring a company’s total value.
 It takes into account various financial metrics such as market capitalization, debt, minority interest, preferred shares, and total cash and cash equivalents to arrive at the total value of a company.
 Although the minority interest and preferred shares are most of the time kept on zero effectively, this may not be the case for some companies.

 In simple words, enterprise value is the total price of buying a company as it calculates the accurate value of a company.